MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-billing-service/adapifaultdetail.md

 description: Defines a fault object that operations return when generic errors occur, such as an authentication error.
 ---
 # AdApiFaultDetail Data Object - Customer Billing

+> [!IMPORTANT]
+> This v12 preview documentation is subject to change.

 Defines a fault object that operations return when generic errors occur, such as an authentication error.

 ## Syntax